olaasbo/composite-framework-thesis/readme.md

 In the Rhino Python Editor:
 - Tools > Options... > Copy path to the "Module Search Paths"

-Additional packages must can be installed with Python 2.7 and pip, before adding these to the directory
+Additional packages can be installed with Python 2.7 and pip, before adding these to the directory

+# Python scripts for Post-processing
+The Grasshopper definition generates an Excel file -- both for global and local optimisation -- which are handled with different
+Pythonscripts to create plots and visualise the results.